STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-03.md

 ## [1] 1.401829
 ```

-Don't fret about the subtle difference in result.
-The point here is to marvel at the fact that we have passed `type = 1` through to `quantile()` *even though it was not a formal argument of our own function*.
+While the difference may be subtle, __it's there__.
+Marvel at the fact that we have passed `type = 1` through to `quantile()` *even though it was not a formal argument of our own function*.

-The special argument `...` is very useful when you want the ability to pass arbitrary arguments down to another function, but without making them formal arguments to your function.
-This leaves you with a less cluttered function definition and give you great flexibility in the future to specify these arguments or not, depending on context.
+The special argument `...` is very useful when you want the ability to pass arbitrary arguments down to another function, but without constantly expanding the formal arguments to your function.
+This leaves you with a less cluttered function definition and gives you future flexibility to specify these arguments only when you need to.

-You will also encounter the `...` argument in many built-in functions -- read up [on `c()`](http://www.rdocumentation.org/packages/base/functions/c) or [`list()`](http://www.rdocumentation.org/packages/base/functions/list) -- and now you have a better sense of what it does.
+You will also encounter the `...` argument in many built-in functions -- read up [on `c()`](http://www.rdocumentation.org/packages/base/functions/c) or [`list()`](http://www.rdocumentation.org/packages/base/functions/list) -- and now you have a better sense of what it means.
+It is not a breezy "and so on and so forth."

 ### Use `testthat` for formal unit tests